joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/12/18/opinion/letters/russia-hacking.html?searchResultPosition=5

 **The Primal Scream Hotline**\
-`Are you a parent who’s tired as hell?
-Click the number to scream after the beep.`\
+`Are you a working parent?
+Scream after the beep.`\
 https://nytimes.com/interactive/2020/12/18/parenting/primal-scream.html?searchResultPosition=6

 **Should You Bank Your Baby’s Cord Blood?**\